ncor/atomic-di/README.md

 Before reading, it's highly recommended that you familiarize yourself with the concepts of inversion of control (IoC) and dependency injection (DI), as well as DI techniques.

-If you need a container to build your application, or you are satisfied with pure dependency injection, you should definitely consider other solutions, or not use a framework at all.
+If you need a container to build your application, or you are satisfied with classic pure dependency injection, you should definitely consider other solutions, or not use a framework at all.

 This library is an attempt to provide full-featured dependency injection **without containers**.